 One of the most important things to do following a car accident is to call 911.
 This is important for two reasons.
 First, calling 911 will ensure that an ambulance is sent to treat injured parties and transport them to the hospital.
 Secondly, calling 911 and having the police come to the scene ensures that the accident will be appropriately documented.
-This documentation will become critically important because it will be the unbiased report of the accident.
-The police officers on scene will talk to all parties and witnesses involved, document physical evidence, search for video surveillance, take photographs, and complete all necessary investigation.
+This documentation will become critically important because it will be an unbiased report of the accident.
+The police officers on the scene will talk to all parties and witnesses involved, document physical evidence, search for video surveillance, take photographs, and complete all necessary investigations.

 Though there may be issues with the police report (more on that later), the insurance companies will rely heavily on the report to apportion fault and decide how to move forward with the claim.
-Obtaining the police report is a first step in starting your car accident claim.
-In Indiana, the easiest way to obtain your police report by going to the Buy Crash Lexis Nexis portal.
+Obtaining the police report is the first step in starting your car accident claim.
+In Indiana, the easiest way to obtain your police report is by going to the Buy Crash Lexis Nexis portal.
 There are several pieces of information that you will need in order to obtain your report from this site.

-Step-By-Step Guide to Obtaining an Indiana Police Report
+Step-by-Step Guide to Obtaining an Indiana Police Report

 - Click here.

 - Select "Search".

 - Select the correct state.

 - Select the correct jurisdiction (i.e. state police, city police, etc.)

 - You will need at least 3 of the following pieces of information: